 This information will be updated for the 2022-2023 school year in summer 2022 based on current information.

 St. John Neumann will continuously monitor three sources of data to make necessary adjustments to the guidelines and protocols used throughout the school year.
 It is possible that as the data changes, specific requirements could be loosened or removed.
-However, at this time we will require all teachers, staff and students in the Rainbow, Bluebird and Honeybee classes to wear face coverings while inside the building due to our high population of unvaccinated students.
-Teachers in the Lamb class will wear face coverings.
+However, at this time we will require all teachers, staff and students in all classes to wear face coverings while inside the building due to our high population of unvaccinated students.

 The three sources of data are as follows:

 - School Metrics – School Metrics is located on the Virginia Department of Health website, and evaluates the level of community disease transmission in our community.
 The Metrics categories include low, moderate, substantial, and high.
 Two measures are used to establish each category: the total number of cases in the past seven days and the percentage of nucleic acid amplification tests that are positive in the past seven days.
 Categories of Substantial (where Fairfax County is currently) and High Transmission level in our community will require mandatory face coverings for most students and social distancing.

 |Total new cases per 100,000 persons in past 7 days||

 |Percentage of NAATs that are positive in past 7 days||

 - Vaccine Data Dashboard – Vaccine data on the Virginia Department of Health website helps us understand community and locality level vaccination coverage.
 Age-group vaccination coverage at the local level will provide important data regarding estimated vaccination coverage of our families at St. John Neumann Preschool. .